Columbia Pictures: History

 From 1976 to 1993, Columbia Pictures used two logos.
-The first, from 1976 to 1981 (or until 1982 for international territories) used just a sunburst representing the beams from the torch.
+The first, from 1976 to 1981 (or from 1975 for promotional material until 1982 for international territories) used just a sunburst representing the beams from the torch, although the woman appears briefly in the opening logo.
 The score accompanying the first logo was composed by Suzanne Ciani.
-The studio hired visual effects pioneer Robert Abel to animate the first logo.
-The woman returned in 1981, but in a much smoother form described as resembling a Coke bottle.
+The Torch Lady returned in 1981, but in a much smoother form described as resembling a Coke bottle.
+The studio hired visual effects pioneer Robert Abel to animate both logos, using over fifty light exposures that included streak and special filter passes.
+The slogans for the 1976 and 1981 logos were "Let us entertain you" and "Movies That Matter", respectively.
+Jane Chester Bartholomew was the studio's longest serving model of the Torch Lady from 1936 to 1993.